core-wg/yang-cbor/draft-ietf-core-sid.md

 A published ".sid" file MUST NOT contain SID assignments with an unstable status.

-For the cases other than type-3, the team feeds the existing draft SID file as an input to the tool so that the changes resulting from re-generation are minimal.
+For the cases other than type-3 (SID-oblivious), the team feeds the existing draft SID file as an input to the tool so that the changes resulting from re-generation are minimal.
 In any case, the team checks the generated file, including for